aayushi14/Web_development/hw08/tasktrackerspa/README.md

-# Tasktracker
+# Tasktracker SPA

 Design Explanation:
 A user can login to the application or a new user can Register to gain access to the TaskTracker application.

-I have email-id validations, where you can only enter an email id in the correct email format.
-Email ids need to be unique, User name can be same.
-And hence I am letting the user login to the application through his/her unique email-id.

-  * To register enter your email id and password in the Nav bar, and click "register".
+  * To register Click 'New User' link in Nav bar.
+In the form below enter your name, email id and password and click "Register".
   * Use same email id and password to log in.
-  * Or, you can use sample user with email id "alice@example.com" and password "Alice123" (recorded in seeds).
+  * Or, you can use sample user with email id "alice@example.com" and password "alice123" (recorded in seeds).
   * No user can view or assign tasks without login.
-  * User can assign tasks to other users but not themselves.
+  * User can assign tasks to other users and themselves.
-  * First page shows the task form.
-  * "All users" link, will update the current page with list of users and a link to their tasks.
+  * 'Feed' shows all the tasks, 'Create Task' to create a task, 'All Users' list all users and tasks created by them.
+  * By default the logged in user is the 'Assigned By' and this field is hence kept disabled.
+  * Click on 'Logout' button to logout from the application.

 To start your Phoenix server: